shujie1st/tweeter/README.md

 ### Responsive design for screen width below 1024px
 !["responsive design"](/docs/responsive.png)

-### Use the toggle button in the bottom right corner to scroll back to top.
+### Use the toggle button in the bottom right corner to scroll back to top
 !["scroll-to-top"](/docs/scroll-to-top.png)